-We’ll even share one of our very own horror stories at the end!
-So sit back, grab some popcorn (or whatever else you eat while reading cringe-worthy tales), and get ready for some travel stories you don't typically hear after a friend returns from vacation.
+So sit back, grab some popcorn (or whatever else you eat while reading cringe-worthy stories), and get ready for some travel tales you don’t typically hear after a friend returns from vacation.

 Meaghan Ashley is an English teacher in South Korea, a talented writer and artist, and a very close friend.
 Ben and I were actually present for this horror story, and I can tell you, it will make your skin crawl.